 - USAID provides it at the request of the recipient; - The recipient is not required to follow it; or - The recipient is required to follow it, but USAID provides it prior to the start of the award, and the recipient understands this prior to the award of the instrument, for example, when more frequent reporting is required, as allowed by 2 CFR 200.328 and 2 CFR 200.329. - e.
 The examples of substantial involvement below are a guide, not a checklist.
 The AO must determine the appropriate level of substantial involvement based on the programmatic requirements of the award and include only those elements of substantial involvement as needed.
-Examples of potential areas of substantial involvement during performance include the following:

-- The Agency's approval of the recipient's implementation plans during performance.
+Examples of potential areas of substantial involvement during performance include the following: - 1.
+The Agency's approval of the recipient's implementation plans during performance.
 USAID generally only requires approval of implementation plans annually; however, where changed contexts or new information require a pivot in the activity, USAID may consider changes to an implementation plan.
-If the AO has delegated authority to the AOR to approve implementation plans, the AOR must review the agreement's terms and conditions to ensure the AOR does not approve inadvertent changes to them. - 2.
-The Agency's ability to immediately halt an activity if the recipient does not meet detailed performance specifications (for example, construction specifications).
+If the AO has delegated authority to the AOR to approve implementation plans, the AOR must review the agreement's terms and conditions to ensure the AOR does not approve inadvertent changes to them.

+- 2. The Agency's ability to immediately halt an activity if the recipient does not meet detailed performance specifications (for example, construction specifications).
 These would be provisions that go beyond the suspension remedies of the Federal Government for noncompliance as stated in 2 CFR 200, including non-performance.
 The award must state that the AO may immediately halt an activity when identified specifications are not met.
 The award must include the identified specifications when executed.
 The AO and Recipient must sign a bilateral amendment for any material changes to the specifications in the award. - 3.
 The Agency's review and approval of one stage of work, before work can begin on a subsequent stage during the period covered by the cooperative agreement. - 4.
 The Agency's review and approval of substantive provisions of proposed subawards or contracts (see definitions in 2 CFR 200).
 These would be provisions that go beyond existing policies on Federal review of recipient procurement standards and sole source procurement.
 2 CFR 200.308 already requires the recipient to obtain the AO's prior approval for the subaward, transfer, or contracting out of any work under an award.
 This is generally limited to approving work by a third party under the agreement.
 If USAID wishes to reserve any further approval rights for subawards or contracts that go beyond existing policies on Federal review of grantee procurement standards, it must specifically state such Agency involvement in the substantial involvement provision of the agreement. - 5.
-The Agency's involvement in the selection of key recipient personnel.
-This does not include provisions in assistance instruments for the participation of a named Principal Investigator for research projects. - 6.
-The Agency and recipient collaboration or joint participation, such as when the recipient's successful accomplishment of program objectives would benefit from USAID's technical knowledge.
-There should be sufficient reason for the Agency's involvement and the involvement should be specifically tailored to support identified elements in the program description.
-Additionally, if the program will establish an advisory committee that provides advice to the recipient, USAID may participate as a member of this committee as well.
-Advisory committees must only deal with programmatic or technical issues, and not routine administrative matters.
+The Agency's involvement in the selection of key recipient personnel that goes beyond the Agency approval of key personnel required by 2 CFR 200.308(f)(2).
+Such substantial involvement should avoid any apparent or actual conflict of interest and should not appear to circumvent USAID, recipient, subrecipient, or contractor recruitment or hiring processes.